What Cause Bud Rot (Identifying & 7 Tips of Prevention)

 Before picking out a strain to grow, be sure to consider all of its requirements.
 These will help you create the perfect environment for optimal growth and plays a vital role in preventing bud rot.

+Tips 7.
 Determine the Dehumidification Size

 Picking out the right dehumidifier will play an essential role in stopping bud rot.
 Your dehumidification size should be determined by how much moisture removal your grow room requires.
 Start by taking out an average reading of your humidity levels for a week, and then calculate how much moisture removal you need.